CPCI Design Manual Webinar Series

 Vice President, Transportation Structures, Associated Engineering

 Technical Manager - Bridges, McElhanney Consulting Services Ltd.

 June 25 8:00 AM to 4:00 PM

 Building Smart with Airtightness Testing: Part One – The Essentials

 Presented by BC Housing

-This half-day workshop, which will be of interest to builders, developers, designers, and building officials, will cover:
+This half-day workshop is the first in a series that will focus on airtightness testing of buildings.
+Of interest to builders, developers, designers, energy advisors, and building officials, it will cover: